 Best For: Android loyalists in need of versatility

 There isn't much room at the top for a non-iPad/Surface in the tablet wars, but Samsung is doing its best to compete.
-The Galaxy Tab S7 improves on its long linage of previous Tab S models, by bolster power and battery, naturally, but also offers 5G connectivity this time around.
+The Galaxy Tab S8+ improves on its long linage of previous Tab S models, by bolster power and battery, naturally, but still offers 5G connectivity if you're working on the go.

 - DeX feature makes it a laptop competitor

 Best For: Those on a budget that also want some power